SUSE-Cloud/socok8s/doc/source/operations.rst

 Reboot Compute Host
 ===================

-Before reboot compute host, shutdown all Nova VM(s) from that compute host.
+Before rebooting the compute host, shutdown all Nova VMs from that compute host.

-After reboot the compute host, it is possible that the pods when started come up out of order.
-If this happens, you might see symptoms of the Nova VM(s) not getting an ip address.
+After rebooting the compute host, it is possible that the Pods come up out of order.
+If this happens, you might see indications of the Nova VM(s) not getting an IP address.
 To address this problem, run the following commands:

 .. code-block:: console

    kubectl get pods -o wide | grep ovs-agent | grep <compute name>
    kubectl delete pod -n openstack <ovs-agent pod name>

 This should restart the Neutron OVS agent pod and reconfigure the vxlan tunnel network configuration.

 Troubleshooting
 ===============